 Knowledge is power!
-Yeah...I know this statement is a cliché, but I like clichés, especially when they true.
+Yeah...I know this statement is a cliché, but I sometimes clichés are useful, especially when they true.
 Sir Francis Bacon was the first to speak this truth in the year 1597 and the relative significance of this statement has not been diluted by time, even though it often falls on deaf ears—don't let this happen to YOU!

 It has been demonstrated in research that a solid, quality education is key to a successful and happy life.
 Obtaining advance education is no longer a luxury.
 It is very unfortunate that getting a higher education in the United States is so financially draining for many people.
 Still, an advanced education is essential for a life that is stable, satisfactory, and generative.
 Other factors are also necessary for these characteristics of life, but possessing a quality education is certainly very high on that list.
 As an educator, I endeavor to aid learners in realizing that education is both intrinsically and extrinsically vital for a successful and happy life.

 The ability of the human being to learn, to reflect on learning, and to improve strategies for acquiring knowledge are abilities that I cherish and do NOT take for granted.
 My own personal struggles with learning in childhood endowed me with a sense that learning should be continuous and dynamic or ever-changing.
 No one should ever be settled with the state of their current knowledge base.
 Knowledge ought to be dynamic—always changing, always progressing, and never settling until death.

 To close, let me leave you with a quote that guides my thinking about all things: